elliotdickison/js-app-starter/README.md

 # Future Plans

 * Documentation (sheesh, why isn't this done already!?)
-* Express => Koa?
 * Add react router and a couple views
 * Add styles (sass, radium?)
 * Try out webpack
-* Stuff it all into a Yoeman generator w/ some handy-dandy options
+* Stuff it all into Yoeman w/ some handy-dandy generators and options
-* Consistently use the handy-dandy ES6 features afforded by babel
-    * let
-    * =>